Landa Bazar (TV series)

 Landa Bazar (لنڈا بازار, 'Flea Market') is a 2002 Pakistani television drama serial aired on Prime Entertainment (STN).
-It is directed by Dilawar Malik and written by Khalil-ur-Rehman Qamar, premiered on 17 April 2002.
-The serial stars Tauqeer Nasir, Ali Zafar, Waseem Abbas, Kashif Mehmood, Babar Ali, Farah Shah, Mehmood Aslam, Jana Malik and Urooj.
+It is directed by Dilawar Malik and written by Khalil-ur-Rehman Qamar.
+Premiering on 17 April 2002, the serial starred Tauqeer Nasir, Ali Zafar, Waseem Abbas, Kashif Mehmood, Babar Ali, Farah Shah, Mehmood Aslam, Jana Malik and Urooj.
 A sequel of the series, Laal Ishq was aired on A-Plus TV from 2017 to 2018.

 Plot

-The series is centered around a young man named Bali (Babar Ali) and his struggle to live and survive in a world of crime and corruption whilst also trying to build a relationship with his fiancée, Zohra (Farah Shah).
+The series is centered around a young man named Bali (Babar Ali) and his struggle to survive in a world of crime and corruption whilst also trying to build a relationship with his fiancée, Zohra (Farah Shah) and meeting his allies like Jajji Rungbaaz and enemies include Mehr Hukam and Surrya whose son Ramis once had feelings for Zohra.
+Bali is also step brother to Ramis and Urooj making the love triangle of Ramis, Bali and Zohra more complicated.